zenml-io/blog.zenml.io/_posts/2023-02-23-zennews-summarization.md

 This will change your active ZenML stack to the default stack and run the pipeline locally.
 This also means that the pipeline will download and utilize the model locally.
-Would you like to continue? [y/N]: Y
+Would you like to continue? [y/N]: y

  ----- BUILDING AND RUNNING THE PIPELINE -----